On this page you can find information about Bank of Sydney home loans. Skip ahead to the full table of products or read more about the lender.

 Clicking "Go to Site" on Bank of Sydney's comparison table will start your application process and redirect you through to Bank of Sydney's website.

-Each Bank of Sydney product have specific eligibility criteria but some will apply to all products.
+Each Bank of Sydney product has specific eligibility criteria but some will apply to all products.
 For example:

 - Age.
 You must be over 18 years of age.